MarkKh/PlanTrip-ggMap-chatGPT/README.md

+# About

+This project is a web application designed to help users plan a trip to Thailand using the Google Maps API and ChatGPT API.
+The application is built with Vue 3 and TypeScript, providing an interactive and user-friendly interface for travel planning.

+## Technologies Used

-# Vue 3 + TypeScript + Vite
+- Frontend Framework: Vue 3

-This template should help get you started developing with Vue 3 and TypeScript in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-## Recommended Setup

-- [VS Code](https://code.visualstudio.com/) + [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (previously Volar) and disable Vetur

-- Use [vue-tsc](https://github.com/vuejs/language-tools/tree/master/packages/tsc) for performing the same type checking from the command line, or for generating d.ts files for SFCs.
+- Programming Language: TypeScript
+- APIs: Google Maps API,ChatGPT API